 Easy Honey Bun Cake Recipe

-This boxed cake mix hack transforms a simple yellow cake mix into the most delicious honey bun cake, complete with swirls of honey, cinnamon, and brown sugar.
-You’ll love this easy breakfast cake recipe!
+Did you know you can transform a simple yellow cake mix into the most delicious honey bun cake, complete with swirls of honey, cinnamon, and brown sugar?

-This Honey Bun Cake Recipe is about to be your new favorite!
+This Recipe for Honey Bun Cake is about to be your new favorite!

 There are many ways to upgrade store-bought cake mix, but not nearly as many ideas for doctoring boxed cake mix and turning it into a proper coffee cake that you can serve for breakfast.
 That’s where this honey bun cake recipe comes in.